- MySpace was a popular social networking service launched in 2003.

 While MySpace was the first social media platform to spread globally, its demise was also the largest public fall from grace the internet had seen thus far.
-The rise, plateauing, and eventual fall of MySpace continues to be studied more than a decade after its eventual sale.
+The rise, plateauing, and eventual fall of MySpace continue to be studied more than a decade after its eventual sale.
 But what’s the real truth about why MySpace failed?
 What made MySpace so successful in the first place?
 And how did it end up where it ultimately ended up?
 Let’s look at the real reason MySpace failed so spectacularly.

 The Significance of MySpace